 Capacity is the main concern for school planning.
-The school district will calculate the need for new schools based upon demographic and density estimates for future development in the Basalt Creek Planning Area according to operational standards related to the number of students allowed per school.
-The final development scenario estimates 1,156 future households in the Basalt Creek Planning Area.
+The school district will calculate the need for new schools based upon demographic and density estimates for future development in the Basalt Creek area according to operational standards related to the number of students allowed per school.
+The final development scenario estimates 1,156 future households in the Basalt Creek planning area.

-The Planning Area currently falls within the Sherwood School District.
+The planning area currently falls within the Sherwood School District.
 This district has an estimated enrollment of 5,158 and includes four elementary schools, two middle schools, Sherwood High School, and Sherwood Charter School.